Dynatrace/OneAgent-SDK/README.md

 * [OneAgent SDK for Python](https://github.com/Dynatrace/OneAgent-SDK-for-Python)
 * [OneAgent SDK for .NET](https://github.com/Dynatrace/OneAgent-SDK-for-dotnet)

-The API is available in Java language for reference purposes.
-See [api folder](https://github.com/Dynatrace/OneAgent-SDK/blob/master/api).
+The [Java API contained in this repository](https://github.com/Dynatrace/OneAgent-SDK/blob/master/api) is for design reference only.
+The actual Java API is available in the [OneAgent SDK for Java](https://github.com/Dynatrace/OneAgent-SDK-for-Java).

 <a name="apiconcepts"></a>